DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 > **NOTE**
 >
-> If you have a pre-release version of our components, for example, provided with the hotfix, you also have a pre-release version of NuGet packages.
-These packages will not be restored automatically and you need to update them manually as described in the [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages) article using the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.
+> You may have a pre-release version of our components installed.
+For example, you may have downloaded a hotfix from our website.
+In such cases, you also have a pre-release version of NuGet packages.
+These packages will not be restored automatically.
+Update them manually as described in the following article: [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages).
+Use the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.

-> If you wish to create a Blazor project with our Blazor Components from scratch, follow the [Create a New Blazor Application](https://docs.devexpress.com/Blazor/401057/getting-started/create-a-new-application) article.
+> If you wish to create a new project with DevExpress Blazor Components, follow instructions in [Create a New Blazor Application](https://docs.devexpress.com/Blazor/401057/getting-started/create-a-new-application).

 ---